Drugs: Definition, Usage, Types, Effects

 What is Drug Abuse?

 Drug abuse is the habitual or compulsive use of substances in a way that harms physical health, mental well-being, or daily functioning.
-It involves the misuse of legal or illegal drugs, leading to dependence, addiction, and severe social and health consequences.
+It involves the misuse of legal or illegal drugs, leading to dependence, addiction, and severe social and health impacts.
 Many individuals engage in drug abuse due to factors like stress, peer pressure, or underlying mental health conditions.
-According to the National Institute on Drug Abuse (NIDA), prolonged substance misuse alters brain chemistry, making it difficult to control cravings and behavior.
-Left untreated, drug abuse leads to chronic diseases, legal problems, and even fatal overdoses.

 What Are the Most Commonly Abused Drugs?